 But if the US can transport Abu Ghaith onto US soil and prosecute him for terrorist activities, why couldn’t the Obama administration do the same with Musa Ali Daqduq, the senior Hezbollah commander who was captured in Iraq in 2007?
 The US Department of Justice had planned to prosecute Daqduq and the FBI was building a case against him.

-Daqduq was directly implicated in the kidnapping and murder of seven US soldiers in Karbala in January 2007.
+Daqduq was directly implicated in the kidnapping and murder of five US soldiers in Karbala in January 2007.
 He was in US custody up until December 2011, just before the US withdrew from Iraq.
 Although the administration argued that it had to turn over Daqduq to Iraqi custody upon withdrawal, Daqduq was not an Iraqi citizen.

 The FBI was actively seeking to prosecute Daqduq, but a political fight broke out between Republicans and the Obama administration as to how Daqduq should be handled.
 The Obama administration refused to transfer Daqduq to Guantanamo Bay for a military trial, while members of Congress said they would block administration attempts to transfer Daqduq to the US for a trial in federal court.